Amar1729/nerdbar.widget/README.md

   * ellipsis cutoff if focused-window title is too long

 And my changes:
+* Changed the activation information to a color box rather than parentheses (see screens)
 * Added bolt symbol near battery to indicate when charging (font-awesome currently (Jan 2017) has no charging battery symbol) - see screenshots
 * Changed font to monospace and increased the size in certain areas for important text
 * Modified widget spacing